 Early detection of skin cancers is very important, especially for melanoma, as the survival rate is much greater when caught early.
 Research shows that it can sometimes be as little as a matter of months between when melanoma is first detected to the point where it metastasizes and becomes a lot more difficult to treat.

-Dr. Craig Sinclair "urges Aussies to continue using sun protection, regardless of decreasing temperatures.
-I just want to reinforce the importance of prevention.
+Dr. Craig Sinclair "wants to reinforce the importance of prevention.
 It makes the world of difference if you can detect skin cancer early."

-He continues by saying "My best advice is to continue to choose sun protection whenever there is a UV index greater than three."
-For some states such as Queensland and the Northern Territory, the index hardly falls below three, so sun protection is recommended all year round."
+He continues by saying "My best advice is to continue to choose sun protection whenever there is an ultraviolet (UV) index greater than 3."

 The ABCDE has been created to help you define what to look out for: